pyramidxc/ai-engine/docs/ARCHITECTURE.md

 This document describes the clean architecture implementation of the Attack Path Engine, following modern Python best practices and separation of concerns principles.

+The system generates realistic attack sequences from vulnerability and exposure data collected by external systems (scanners, vulnerability assessment tools, etc.).

 ## Architecture Principles

 ### 1. **Separation of Concerns**